civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(3)** Subject to section 7, the Governor in Council may make regulations respecting the circumstances in which or conditions under which an order under subsection (2) is not necessary.

-> **Explanatory Note**:
-> New.

 ### Section 77

   **(1)** Subsection 185(1) of the Act is replaced by the following:

 ### Section 185

-      **(1)** The Committee may of its own motion or at the request of the **Regulator** state a case, in writing, for the opinion of the Supreme Court of Newfoundland and Labrador on any question that in the opinion of the Committee is a question of law or of the jurisdiction of the Committee.
+      **(1)** The Committee may of its own motion or at the request of the Regulator state a case, in writing, for the opinion of the Supreme Court of Newfoundland and Labrador on any question that in the opinion of the Committee is a question of law or of the jurisdiction of the Committee.

   **(2)** Subsection 185(2) of the English version of the Act is replaced by the following: